airbytehq/airbyte/docs/connector-development/config-based/understanding-the-yaml-file/partition-router.md

         incremental_dependency: true
 ```

-### Usage Guidance
-- **Use 'incremental_dependency'**: When the parent stream should be read incrementally.
-This option should only be used when the update or addition of a new child record updates the parent cursor so only the new data will be synced.
-If there is no dependency between the child and parent cursor, child records added to old parent records will be missed.
-The parent state is updated after processing all the child records for the parent record.

-- **Use 'global_substream_cursor'**: When there are many partitions in the parent stream, and you want to manage the state globally instead of per partition.
-This simplifies state management and reduces the size of state messages.
-However, this should only be used with a lookback window to avoid missing records that were added during the sync.
-The child state is updated at the end of the sync.
 ## Nested streams

 Nested streams, subresources, or streams that depend on other streams can be implemented using a [`SubstreamPartitionRouter`](#SubstreamPartitionRouter)